SUSE/suse-kabi-tools/README.md

   during the Linux kernel build.
 It allows you to compare symvers data, taking into account specific severity rules.

+The tools aim to provide fast and detailed kABI comparison.
+The most time-consuming operations can utilize multiple threads running in parallel.

+The project is implemented in Rust.
+The code depends only on the standard library, which avoids bloating the build and keeps project maintenance low.

 Manual pages: [ksymtypes(1)][ksymtypes_1], [ksymvers(1)][ksymvers_1],
 [suse-kabi-tools(5)][suse_kabi_tools_5].